chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 For additional information and usecases regarding the database URL, feel free to check out some of the [official SQLAlchemy documentation](https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls) on the subject!

+_:exclamation: IMPORTANT :exclamation:: Publicly exposing your database to the internet and/or establishing unencrypted connections opens up attack vectors that make your database and application vulnerable._

+_Reminder that this tutorial is not an exhaustive guide on setting up a secure production environment._

 ---

 ## Creating the Engine